xiaodaigh/JDF.jl/README.md

 ## How does JDF work?
 Although JDF is experimental, there are a few tricks up Julia's sleeve.
 Firstly, this is a purely Julia solution and there are a lot of ways to do nifty things like compression and encapsulating the underlying struture of the arrays that's hard to do in R and Python.
 E.g. Python's numpy arrays are C objects, but all the vector types used in JDF are Julia data types.

 When saving a JDF, each vector is Blosc compressed (using the default settings) if possible; this includes all `T` and `Unions{Missing, T}` types where `T` is `isbits`.
-For `String` vectors, they are first converted to Run Length Encoding (RLE), and the lengths component in the RLE are `Blosc` compressed.
+For `String` vectors, they are first converted to a  Run Length Encoding (RLE) representation, and the lengths component in the RLE are `Blosc` compressed.

 ## Development Plans
 I will prioritize bugs fixes but once I consider the format stable I will freeze development unless a bug is reported.
 So new features will be slow to come onboard.
 This is because I have other OSS commitments including [R's {disk.frame}](http:/diskframe.com).

 ## Notes

-Julia 1.1 is not supported.
+* Julia 1.0 is not supported as the `serialize` function is only available from 1.1.
-Parallel read and write support is only available from Julia 1.3.
+* Parallel read and write support is only available from Julia 1.3.